DEGIRO review

 Should I pick DEGIRO or Interactive Brokers?

 Pick DEGIRO if you want a straightforward EU-focused ETF workflow with a simple interface and your target funds are on the Core Selection.
-Pick Interactive Brokers if you need multi-currency accounts, institutional FX rates for EUR to USD conversions, interest on uninvested cash, or a broker with no transfer restrictions as your portfolio grows.
-IBKR’s total cost advantage increases as portfolio size increases — on a small monthly DCA plan, DEGIRO’s simplicity is often the better starting point.
+Pick Interactive Brokers if you need multi-currency accounts, lower FX conversion costs on EUR to USD, a published credit interest rate on cash, or a broker with no exchange-based transfer restrictions.
+IBKR pays no interest on the first EUR 10,000 of euro cash and pays above that, with the threshold set separately for each currency rather than converted, verified August 2026 against IBKR’s published rates and subject to change; DEGIRO’s Fee Schedules state no credit rate.
+On a small monthly plan, DEGIRO’s simplicity is often the better starting point.
+This is not investment advice.

 Can I transfer my DEGIRO portfolio to another broker?